UiPath/ProcessMining-devkit-connector/documentation/enablement/example.md

 ## Folder structure
 The example dbt project contains the following:
-- macros: generic functions that can be used in transformations.
+- `macros\`: generic functions that can be used in transformations.
-    - tests: functions to test the transformations.
+    - `tests\`: functions to test the transformations.
-- models: the transformations of the example project in the advised structure of a connector.
+- `models\`: the transformations of the example project in the advised structure of a connector.
     - `Frequently_used_transforms.sql`: example query with frequently used transformations.
     - `Multiple_databases_support.sql`: example query to illustrate multiple databases support.
 - `dbt_project.yml`: by this file dbt knows the directory is a dbt project.
 It contains configurations for your project.